-182. Registration.-(1) The Director of Labour shall, on being satisfied that a trade union has complied with all the requirements of this Chapter, register that trade union in the register prescribed by rules and shall issue a registration certificate in the form prescribed by rules, within a period of 60 (sixty) days from the date of receipt of the application for registration.
+182. Registration.- (1) The Director General shall, on being satisfied that a trade union has complied with all the requirements of this Chapter, register that trade union in the register prescribed by rules and shall issue a registration certificate in the form prescribed by rules, within a period of 55 (fifty five) days from the date of receipt of the application for registration.

-(2) If the Director of Labour finds the application to be deficient in any material respect, he shall communicate in writing his objection regarding thereto to the trade union within a period of 15 (fifteen) days of the receipt of the application, and the trade union shall reply thereto within a period of 15 (fifteen) days of the receipt of objection.
+(2) If the Director General finds the application to be deficient in any material respect, he shall communicate in writing his objection regarding thereto to the trade union within a period of 12 (twelve) days of the receipt of the application, and the trade union shall reply thereto within a period of 15 (fifteen) days of the receipt of objection, but the reply from the concerned party is not received within the appointed time, the application shall be settled by filing.

-(3) When the objection raised by the Director of Labour is satisfactorily met, he shall register the trade union as provided in sub-section (1); and if the objection is not satisfactorily met, he shall reject the application.
+(3) When the objection raised by the Director General is satisfactorily met, he shall register the trade union as provided in sub-section (1); and if the objection is not satisfactorily met, he shall reject the application.

-(4) Where the Director of Labour rejects any application or after meeting the objection does not dispose of an application within a period of 60 (sixty) days as referred to in sub-section (1), the trade union concerned may, within a period of 30 (thirty) days from the date of such rejection or the date of expiry of such period, whichever is earlier, prefer an appeal to the Labour Court.
+(4) Where the Director General rejects any application or after meeting the objection does not dispose of an application within a period of 55 (fifty five) days as referred to in sub-section (1), the trade union concerned may, within a period of 30 (thirty) days from the date of such rejection or the date of expiry of such period, whichever is earlier, prefer an appeal to the Labour Court.

-(5) Where, after hearing the appeal, the Labour Court thinks proper, it may, for reasons to be stated in its judgment, pass an order directing the Director of Labour to register the trade union and to issue a certificate of registration within a period of 7 (seven) days from the date of registration or may dismiss the appeal.
+(5) Where, after hearing the appeal, the Labour Court thinks proper, it may, for reasons to be stated in its judgment, pass an order directing the Director General to register the trade union and to issue a certificate of registration within a period of 7 (seven) days from the date of registration or may dismiss the appeal.